-Ameren has a market capitalization of US$19b, so it's too big to fly under the radar.
+Ameren has a market capitalization of US$21b, so it's too big to fly under the radar.
 We'd expect to see both institutions and retail investors owning a portion of the company.
 In the chart below, we can see that institutions own shares in the company.
-Let's delve deeper into each type of owner, to discover more about Ameren.
+We can zoom in on the different ownership groups, to learn more about Ameren.

 What Does The Institutional Ownership Tell Us About Ameren?

 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.

 Ameren already has institutions on the share registry.
 Indeed, they own a respectable stake in the company.
 This suggests some credibility amongst professional investors.
 But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
 You can see Ameren's historic earnings and revenue below, but keep in mind there's always more to the story.

 Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
 Ameren is not owned by hedge funds.
 T. Rowe Price Group, Inc. is currently the largest shareholder, with 13% of shares outstanding.
 The Vanguard Group, Inc. is the second largest shareholder owning 11% of common stock, and BlackRock, Inc. holds about 8.0% of the company stock.

 Looking at the shareholder registry, we can see that 51% of the ownership is controlled by the top 14 shareholders, meaning that no single shareholder has a majority interest in the ownership.